Mid North Coast Weather

 Mid North Coast Forecast

-	Saturday Cloudy.
-Slight (30%) chance of a shower in the north in the early

-	morning.
-Near zero chance of rain elsewhere.
-The chance of a thunderstorm in

-	the north in the early morning.
-Winds W/NW 15 to 25 km/h shifting S/SE 25 to

-	35 km/h during the day then decreasing to 15 to 25 km/h in the evening.
+Friday Cloudy.
+High (70%) chance of showers, most likely in the morning.
+The chance of a thunderstorm in the north in the morning.
+Winds S/SW 20 to 30 km/h decreasing to 15 to 25 km/h during the evening.

 Mid North Coast Weather Forecasts

 Engineers are frantically working to solve engine problems on the Royal Australian Navy's two largest ships, with fears the Landing Helicopter Docks (LHDs) could be out of action for several weeks.

 As Tropical Cyclone Debbie strengthens off the coast near Townsville in north Queensland, residents are being warned to prepare for the worst storm to hit the state since Cyclone Yasi in 2011.

 Tropical Cyclone Debbie has intensified to category four and is expected to hit the north Queensland coast on Tuesday morning, the Bureau of Meteorology (BOM) has warned.